VisualMeaning/tile-split/README.md

 # Slicing map tiles from illustrations with Rust

 The goal is to recreate the functionality of tiles slicing from `imagemagick` in Rust.
-The slicing time has shown to be siginificantly reduced, and the built binary can be run as a platform agnostic program.
+The slicing time has shown to be significantly reduced, and the built binary can be run as a platform agnostic program.

 ## Installation for code contribution